AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - ✅ Runs from Firebase hosting
 - ✅ Serve client app from GitHub
-- Serves files with correct headers
+- ✅ Serves files with correct headers
-- Still works with preview
+- ✅ Still works with preview
-- Can update client app quickly and easily when new version in GitHub
 - All calls redirected to the function
 - Serve default client app on top level
 - Run server apps from GitHub